gokhanmeteerturk/cronnit-docker/README.md

 # Cronnit-Docker

-A free service for making scheduled posts to Reddit.
-It's available at https://cronnit.us or you can download the code and host it yourself!
+Cronnit was a free service for making scheduled posts to Reddit.
+This is a dockerized version of the same repo.

 ## Hosting